Azure/azure-sdk-for-js/sdk/iot/modelsrepository/README.md

-# Azure IoT Resolver library for Javascript
+# Azure IoT Models Repository client library for JavaScript

 This package contains an isomorphic Client Library for Azure IoT Models Repository in Javascript.
 Use the Azure IoT Models Repository library for Javascript to pull DTDL files from remote endpoints.